Osaka Guide trip: What to see and Things to Do

-Osaka is known for being the third largest city in Japan, but also for its nightlife, its gastronomic variety and its Universal Studios theme park dedicated to film.
+Osaka is known for being the third-largest city in Japan, as well as for its vibrant nightlife, diverse gastronomy, and the Universal Studios theme park dedicated to cinema.
+It is a port city located on the island of Honshu, right in the heart of Japan.

-With two days in Osaka you have more than enough to see the most famous neighborhoods and places of renown.
-Even so, if you don’t have too much time, one day should be enough.
-However, you won’t have time to see the Universal Studios theme park.
+With two or three days in Osaka, you’ll have more than enough time to explore the most famous neighborhoods and renowned landmarks.
+However, if you’re short on time, one day should be enough to see at least a few key attractions, which I’ll showcase here.
+That said, you won’t have time to visit the Universal Studios theme park.
+Let’s begin with our Osaka Travel Guide:

 How to get to Namba from Kansai Airport?